 Medical professionals owe patients the standard of care equal to their level of expertise.
 Failure to do so can qualify as medical malpractice.
 Given the high risk of bedsores for low mobility and bedridden patients in hospitals and nursing homes, very few situations exist where a fully licensed professional would not be aware of preventive measures and could be liable.

 Though a neglectful medical professional is liable for bedsores, hospital policies may affect the direction of the lawsuit.
-Hospitals and medical corporations are responsible for the actions of their staffs.
+Hospitals and medical corporations are responsible for the actions of their staff.
 If a staff member failed to prevent the bedsore, the law makes the health care facility who employed that person liable as well.

 The hospital or nursing home may also face liability depending on its staffing arrangements.
 Healthcare facilities must have enough staff present to properly care for all patients.
 If a case of understaffing prevented there being enough nurses and support staff available to tend to all patient needs, the hospital could also be liable for the bedsores.